PoonLab/courses/PATH9577Q/README.md

    * **Take-home assignment** [](Assignments/takehome4.md)
    * **Readings:** [Tabular data](Readings/TabularData.md)

+5. Review session
+   * Going over the material we have covered so far

-5. Writing and debugging scripts
+6. Writing and debugging scripts
    * What is coding style?
    * Concise code:
      * List comprehensions